UltraMessaging/smx_perf/README.md

 }
 ````
 This loop is used to add a small amount of per-message "work" to the subscriber.
-Note tha the "global_counter" variable is made global so that the compiler
+Note that the "global_counter" variable is made global so the compiler
 won't optimize the loop away.

 This is used to explore the effects of